 Yearly targets are set for every pupil by the class teacher and agreed with the Senior Leadership Team (SLT) at the start of each year.
-The targets are based on pupils making at least 1 complete stage of progress across each year they are in school.
-Sometimes it is necessary to set targets which are more than one stage, so a child does not fall behind.
-This should ensure that all children then have a chance of meeting their progress and attainment target in Y6.
+The targets are based on pupils making at least 1 complete stage across each year they are in school.
+Sometimes it is necessary to set targets which are more than one stage so a child does not fall behind.
+This should ensure that all children then have a chance of meeting their target in Y6.